freealise/freealise/plots/readme.md

-- Gospel of Mary as a song (the great commandment is theoretically true but practically brings trouble by oversimplification)
+- Gospel of Mary as a song (the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification)

 - story of Moschiach as a Dark Lord ("...and with your evil inclination")